FLSA STATUS: Exempt

 Completion of Registered Nurse License, , Bachelor’s Degree in Nursing, or a Bachelor’s Degree in Social Work, Construction Management, Business Administration, Finance or related field.
-Four years of experience in overseeing a Human Services program and one year of supervisory experience; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Five years of experience in overseeing a Human Services program and one year of supervisory experience; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Medium Work: When out in the field will be required to walk, reach with hands and/or arms, climb, crouch, or stoop.
 Will exert up to 40 pounds of force occasionally and/or a negligible amount of force frequently or constantly to lift, carry, push, pull or otherwise move objects, including the human body.
 Sedentary work involves sitting most of the time.
 Jobs are sedentary if walking and standing are required only occasionally and all other sedentary criteria are met.